Bill Humphrey standing at the Newton Centre T station wearing a suit and tie

 Public Childcare and Education

-Public Daycare and Pre-Kindergarten – Every child should have the option from birth to attend free daycare and pre-kindergarten provided by the Commonwealth or municipalities directly.
+Public Daycare and Pre-Kindergarten – Childcare costs in Massachusetts are higher than in any other state, on average.
+Every child should have the option from birth to attend free daycare and pre-kindergarten provided by the Commonwealth or municipalities directly.
 We should also provide free after-school programs for older children.
 Additionally, we need to expand the state’s compensation program for relatives and neighbors who provide unofficial childcare to working families or are raising grandchildren and other younger family members while a parent is unable to do so.

 K-12 – Every child has the right to a free, high-quality public K-12 education, just like the one Bill Humphrey received from the Newton Public Schools and our incredible public schools educators.
 This principle builds on a core principle of Massachusetts, exported to the rest of the nation, for 180 years.
 Let's make sure every child in the Commonwealth, regardless of zip code, has the same high-quality level of public education.
 And let’s make sure their teachers and aides have the support they need and the compensation they deserve.
 Bill Humphrey will be an advocate for increased state aid to support local public education.